Raasec/Raasec/README.md

 ###

 <p align="left">
   I'm looking forward to enriching my skills and contributing to projects.
-I aim to build cool things for gaming communities, such as mods, tools, and other innovative ideas.
+I aim to build interesting things for gaming communities, such as mods, tools, and other innovative ideas.
 </p>